Norhaven/Jolt/README.md

 # Jolt

 Welcome!
-This is a JSON transformation language inspired by XSLT and the wonderful .Net adaptation over at [JUST.Net](https://github.com/WorkMaze/JUST.net).
-This package provides an expression-based interpreter for the language and a highly extensible way of approaching the same problem, namely How To Transform JSON Into Different JSON.
+This is a JSON transformation language inspired by XSLT and the wonderful .Net JSON adaptation of it over at [JUST.Net](https://github.com/WorkMaze/JUST.net).
+This project provides an expression-based interpreter for the language and a highly extensible way of approaching the same problem, namely How To Transform JSON Into Different JSON.

 There are two `.Net Standard 2.1` packages available: `Jolt.Json.Newtonsoft` and `Jolt.Json.DotNet`.
 These use `Newtonsoft` or `System.Text.Json` functionality, respectively.